ORF-4450/Pathfinder-Java/README.md

 Download the jar and add this line to your build.gradle dependencies (customize for your download folder): compile files("C:\\Users\\<username>\\Downloads\\Pathfinder-java-1.8.jar")

-Also note that the library pathfinderjava.so must be installed on the RoboRio disk in this folder: ftp://roborio-4450-frc.local/usr/local/frc/third-party/lib/
+Also note that the library libpathfinderjava.so must be installed on the RoboRio disk in this folder: ftp://roborio-4450-frc.local/usr/local/frc/third-party/lib/

 ## Using the Library